-Adverse impacts are prioritized according to the specificities of sectors and business models of companies considered for investment by using a combination of criteria based on:
+Adverse impacts are prioritized according to the specificities of sectors and business models of issuers or project financed by the use of proceeds bond considered for investment by using a combination of criteria based on:

-- analysis of the company's exposure to environmental impacts based on science-based data from international organisations (e.g. energy intensity, impacts on biodiversity, etc), - analysis of the company's exposure to fundamental rights and employee matters through its locations, business model and supply chain organization (e.g. exposure to health and safety risks, exposure to countries with specific human rights risks, etc), - analysis of the company's footprint on local communities and consumers. - screening of on-going or potential controversies.
+- analysis of the issuer's exposure or project financed by the bond to environmental impacts based on science-based data from international organisations (e.g. energy intensity, impacts on biodiversity, etc), - analysis of the issuer's exposure or project financed by the bond to fundamental rights and employee matters through its locations, business model and supply chain organization (e.g. exposure to health and safety risks, exposure to countries with specific human rights risks, etc), - analysis of the issuer's footprint (or footprint of the project financed by the bond) on local communities and consumers, - screening of on-going or potential controversies.